-KRISTI HOUSE is continuing its Miami C-START project in 2017 for the Miami-Dade community of providers who serve children who have been victims of sexual abuse and sex trafficking.
+KRISTI HOUSE began its Miami C-START project in 2012 for the Miami-Dade community of providers who serve children who are overcoming trauma.

 RRFT is a treatment developed to reduce risk of substance use, other high-risk behaviors, and trauma-related psychopathology in adolescents who have experienced sexual assault.
 It incorporates TF-CBT, substance abuse and caregiver engagement.